Logo

 Lewis paid tribute to Laurel by naming his main character Stanley in the film, and having Bill Richmond play a version of Laurel as well.

-Stan Laurel reportedly said he did not want to be on screen in his old age, especially without Hardy.
+Stan Laurel reportedly said he did not want to be seen on screen in his old age, especially without Hardy.

 Stan Laurel was one of several popular British actors in Hollywood who never became a naturalised US citizen.